Lake Kutubu

 Kutubu lies in the Southern Highlands Province of Papua New Guinea, east of the Kikori River into which it drains, and about 50 km southwest of Mendi, the provincial capital.
 It is one of the few lakes in the country that occurs in a depression in the rugged interior mountains.

 The lake has a few islands, the largest of which is Wasemi in its northern part.
 The water of Lake Kutubu, fed by several streams originating mostly from underground sources, is clear and reaches a depth of 70 m (230 feet).
 The catchment is inhabited by two main ethnic groups, the Foe to the south and the Fasu to the north.
 Thirty-three villages lie in the catchment area, with a total estimated population of 10,885.

-The lake gave its name to the nearby Kutubu Oil Project, Papua New Guinea's first commercial oilfield development, operated by Oil Search Limited, and which began production in 1992.
+The lake gave its name to the nearby Kutubu Oil Project, Papua New Guinea's first commercial oilfield development, operated by Oil Search, and which began production in 1992.
 The development has supported the local economy, and caused a general in-migration to the area, as well as ecological problems resulting from rapid population growth, including pollution, forest destruction and overfishing.
 A proposed gas pipeline and road are expected to exacerbate these problems unless they are well-managed.